huijing/huijing.github.io/_pages/resume.md

 ### Work experience

 **Deep Labs**
-(March 2016 - Present)
+(March 2016 - April 2017)
-I am a **Front-end engineer** focused on the development of user interfaces and front-end development of web and mobile applications.
-My responsibilities include:
+I was a **Front-end engineer** focused on the development of user interfaces and front-end development of web and mobile applications.
+My responsibilities included:

 <ul>
   <li class="no-margin">Providing input and developing user interfaces for each phase of the application development life cycle, from ideation to design and development till release and support</li>